Effects of COVID-19 on the body of a pregnant woman with preeclampsia: Birth outcomes (literature review)

 MD, Obstetrician-Gynecologist

-Liliya Amirova
+Liliya D. Amirova

 Kazan State Medical University